 How to Find the Best Horse Fencing

-to accomplish.
+accomplish.
 For example, are your horses pushy and you need to be sure they stay off of the fence?
-To start, if you can
+To start, if you can build a list

 1. Must be strong enough to hold Bob, our draft-cross that is very pushy.

 2. Enough rails that the minis don’t reach through the rails.

 3. Able to handle branches or wind well.

 4. Something that is not palatable, to stop cribbing.

 5. Stop broken and sharp edges from nails or rails.

 7. Least amount of maintenance - so I can ride more.